What are tax maps?

 How do I obtain a tax map?

-We recommend that you visit our office on the third floor of the Berks County Services Center, at 633 Court Street, Reading, PA, 19601.
-If you cannot visit our office, we will mail you a map upon receipt of payment.
+Click here to access the tax maps.
 Be aware that if the property you are interested in spans two or more map sheets, you will need more than one copy to show the entire property.

 How many tax maps are there?